 Making the Yogurt Mixture

 - Take yogurt in a bowl and add roasted besan, salt, turmeric powder, red chili powder, and coriander powder.
-Whisk well to make a smooth consistency.
+Whisk well to achieve a smooth consistency.

 Making the Paneer Capsicum Masala

-- Heat oil in a pan and cumin seeds.
-Once cumin seeds start to sizzle, add green chili, ginger, and asafoetida.
-Mix well and saute for a few seconds.
+- Heat oil in a pan and add cumin seeds.
+Once the cumin seeds start to sizzle, add green chili, ginger, and asafoetida.
+Mix well and sauté for a few seconds.

 - Add the marinated paneer mixture and mix gently.
 Cook the paneer mixture on medium-high heat for 2 minutes, stirring occasionally.